oheil/NormalizeQuantiles.jl/README.md

 * tmReverse : decreasing ranks
 * tmRandom : the ranks are randomly distributed
-* tmAverage : the average rounded to the next integer These methodds are defined and exported as
+* tmAverage : the average rounded to the next integer

+These methods are defined and exported as

 	@enum qnTiesMethods tmMin tmMax tmOrder tmReverse tmRandom tmAverage